moliver28/research-handbook/content/handbook/support/enhanced-support-offerings/offering-assigned-support-engineer/becoming-and-being-an-ase.md

   - stepping out of the SE box - change your way of thinking about what you should or shouldn't do
   - prioritize and re-prioritize all the time
-  - only attend meetings in which you will learn or contribute
+  - only attend account meetings in which you will learn or contribute
   - get to know the people as people
     - do lots of Zooms with them and chat as you work a ticket
   - get to know what they're doing with GitLab and why
-- Link to the customer onboarding page (onboarding.md)
+- Link to the customer onboarding page (customer-onboarding.html)
 - Tips from ASEs